PlanterApp/planter_blog/content/posts/when-to-start-seeds-indoors/index.md

 ![A screenshot of the Growing Calendar in Planter for some allium plants](https://ucarecdn.com/4f683756-8706-4fae-b05c-aba91e1321da/Growing-calendar.jpg)

-The Start Inside window in [Planter](https://planter.garden/gardens) is a range and intended as a guideline.
+The Start Inside window in [Planter](https://planter.garden/gardens) is a range and can be used as a guideline.
 You'll still want to dial in your exact seed starting dates based on the factors we're looking at in this article.

 ## The seed varieties you choose